MCUdude/MegaCoreX/PlatformIO.md

 ### `board_build.variant`
 Holds the current pinout in use.
-PlatformIO automatocally selects the *default* one if not specified.
+PlatformIO automatically selects the *default* one if not specified.
 See [pinout pics](https://github.com/MCUdude/MegaCoreX#pinout) for more info.

 | Pinouts 48 pin parts       | Pinouts 40 pin parts               | Pinouts 32 pin parts       | Pinouts 28 pin parts       |